wordofwarning/wordofwarning.org/current/2014-spring/melody/index.md

 Victoria Melody is produced by Farnham Maltings; they support, collaborate with, and invest in artists to make new theatre and reach new audiences.

 ####What people have said about her
->*Beneath the show’s natural charm there’s an uneasy commentary on self-obsession.*<br>Exeunt Magazine
+>*5\* A truly winning comedy that is half-literally about the triumph of the underdog*<br>The Times
->*Victoria Melody has a unique way of looking at life.
+>*4\* Victoria Melody has a unique way of looking at life.
 We could all do well to take time out and spend time in Victoria’s world.
 Life would certainly be a brighter place.*<br>The Public Reviews
+>*4\* Beneath the show’s natural charm there’s an uneasy commentary on self-obsession.*<br>Exeunt Magazine

 ####Credits
 Created + performed by Victoria Melody.